xvvvyz/tilde/README.md

 - Entering `cats` would search
   [Google for cats](https://encrypted.google.com/search?q=cats).

-On mobile, you can click the clock to focus the search input.

 ### Searching

 You can search any of the sites by typing a colon after the site's key, followed